Preparing children for kindergarten can feel overwhelming. With so many expectations, it’s easy to wonder what actually matters most.

 Kindergarten environments require children to listen and respond to instructions.

-- giving simple, clear directions
+- Give simple, clear directions using multiple steps

-- practicing routines
+- Practice routines

-- keeping expectations consistent
+- Keep expectations consistent

 Breaking tasks into small steps helps children feel more successful.
+Boosting their self-esteem and confidence in following procedures will only bolster their abilities to thrive in kindergarten.

 3. Social Skills